 Legendary Dutch manager Rinus Michels had been replaced by Thijs Libregts after the success at the European Championships.
 Libregts had just been working for four years in Greece with three different clubs, having signed off finishing eighth with Olympiakos.
 His record so far for the national team read two wins, a draw, and a 1-0 defeat away to Italy in a November friendly.
 Their early January win in Israel had seen a couple of players make their debuts, a few players appearing for only the second time in the national team jersey, but six regulars from the previous summer had also featured from kick-off.
 Against the Soviet Union, Libregts had again opted for the blend of experience and players of lesser international stature.

-He would thrust two debutants into the fray from kick-off, and of these two most attention would be given to 'keeper Theo Snelders, who was having an excellent first campaign abroad, in Scotland with Aberdeen, virtually closing the gap left behind by Jim Leighton.
-The Netherlands' regular goalkeeper, Hans Van Breukelen, had been ruled out for the rest of the season with a knee injury, and in fact also second choice Joop Hiele was injured.
+He would thrust two debutants into the fray from kick-off, and of these two most attention would be given to ‘keeper Theo Snelders, who was having an excellent first campaign abroad, in Scotland with Aberdeen, virtually closing the gap left behind by Jim Leighton.
+The Netherlands’ regular goalkeeper, Hans van Breukelen, had been ruled out for the rest of the season with a knee injury (sustaining the injury 5 January in an indoor tournament), and in fact also second choice Joop Hiele was injured.
 With the qualifier against West Germany only a month away, it was expected that the one between the sticks against the Soviet Union also would be their no. 1 in that all-important match.
 The two most likely candidates were Snelders and Stanley Menzo (Ajax), and Libregts gave the nod to the Aberdeen man.
-He had seen Snelders in action for Aberdeen, and declared to media that his progress was evident, saying: "There's a personality in goal now.
-Snelders has become a man."
-(World Soccer, March 1989) Moreover, Menzo was, in the words of Librets, out of form, and he picked Edward Metgod (Haarlem) as his stand-in goalkeeper.
+He had seen Snelders in action for Aberdeen, and declared to media that his progress was evident, saying: “There’s a personality in goal now.
+Snelders has become a man.”
+(World Soccer, March 1989) Moreover, Menzo was, in the words of Libregts, out of form, and he picked Edward Metgod (Haarlem) as his stand-in goalkeeper.

 There was also a first cap for central defender Graeme Rutjes from Mechelen, who was only a few days away from his 29th birthday.
-Another defender from Belgian Mechelen, Wim Hofkens, would start at left-back for only his second cap, whilst Twente's exciting winger Peter Huistra was given the nod ahead of him down the left flank.
+Another defender from Belgian Mechelen, Wim Hofkens, would start at left-back for only his second cap, whilst Twente’s exciting winger Peter Huistra was given the nod ahead of him down the left flank.
 These four had only seven internationals between them, but then there were PSV Eindhoven aces Ronald Koeman and Gerald Vanenburg, and not least the dazzling AC Milan trio of Frank Rijkaard, Ruud Gullit and Marco van Basten.
-So Oranje were not short in quality, even if they were without regular 'keeper Hans van Breukelen, trusted defender Berry van Aerle and midfielders such as Jan Wouters and Erwin Koeman, the latter the older of the Koeman brothers.
+So Oranje were not short in quality, even if they were without regular ‘keeper Hans van Breukelen, trusted defender Berry van Aerle and midfielders such as Jan Wouters and Erwin Koeman, the latter the older of the Koeman brothers, who had been injured shortly before the game and replaced by Fred Rutten.
 Also, there was no Wim Kieft in the line-up.
-Erwin Koeman had been injured shortly before the game, and was replaced by Fred Rutten.

 Soviet Union team news